-We strongly support prioritizing reliability and uptime to reduce barriers to charging and support EV adoption.
+We strongly support establishing an uptime standard to improve reliability and uptime to reduce barriers to charging and support EV adoption.
+We are disappointed that the CEC did not include an uptime standard of 98% or greater in its initial proposal.
+Without establishing this standard, California drivers will continue to experience non-functional chargers that will reduce EV confidence and deployment.
 A report by Cisco titled "The Hidden Costs of IoT" suggests 95% of non-functional electric vehicle chargers are due to connection to a central server.
 Moreover, a survey by Plug-in America discovered that 54% of drivers reported chargers being non-functional for daily use.
 Taken together, reliable IT infrastructure is the central point of failure for all electric vehicle chargers.
-Additionally, the US Department of Health and Human Services acknowledged that low-income communities have less access to reliable internet that potentially exacerbates the issue of nonfunctional chargers.
-We respectfully request the CEC adopt an uptime standard for charging infrastructure that can demonstrate 98% or greater uptime and technology advancements to improve reliability.
+A recently released study by Car and Driver discovered that more than half of all charging failures monitored were due to a station not being able to connect to an internet network for driver authentication Additionally, the US Department of Health and Human Services acknowledged that low-income communities have less access to reliable internet that potentially exacerbates the issue of nonfunctional chargers.
+For this reason, we respectfully request the CEC adopt an uptime standard for charging infrastructure that can demonstrate 98% now.
+Xeal also encourages the CEC to adopt the 98% standard for every charging environment regardless if public funds were used to support the charging infrastructure.
+This would allow a complete and holistic understanding of EVSE performance throughout the state.

 Connectivity is the backbone for EVSEs to provide smart charging capabilities and reporting.
-The intent behind AB 2061 (Ting, 2022) is to better understand and address the issues that affect EVSE reliablity in order to provide consumers the confidence needed for greater EV adoption.
 An EVSE's active connection to the internet is the crux to evaluating a charging system's functionality and health.
-In order for EVSEs to be as reliable as traditional gas stations, including network connectivity as a variable for uptime calculations is imperative, when the EVSE requires connectivity to function properly.
-Without connectivity, an EVSE does not provide key data to drivers or the management system that may share data with third party aggregators.
+For EVSEs to be as reliable as traditional gas stations, including network connectivity as a variable for uptime calculations is imperative, when the EVSE requires connectivity to function properly.
 Network management systems (NMS) are notified when network connectivity is interrupted and is measurable.
-This is often referred to as the "heartbeat" of the charger, where signals are sent to ping the charger and ensure the NMS has regular communication with the station.
-The CEC should consider adding network connectivity as a variable to uptime to ensure the most integral component of smart charging functionality is not overlooked.
-By not including this crucial piece, the state will have missed a critical opportunity to improve EVSE reliability, perpetuating stranded drivers and high instances of nonfunctional chargers that can result in slower adoption rates of electric vehicles and the State's climate goals.
-Instead of relying on a heartbeat, our chargers require zero connection to the backend, therefore there is no "loss of connectivity" because it is always present between the driver's phone and the charger through our secure, short-range communication protocol.
+The interruption is often reflected in the charger's "heartbeat", where signals are sent to ping the charger and ensure the NMS has regular communication with the station.
+We are pleased to see the CEC adding network connectivity as a variable to uptime to ensure the most integral component of smart charging functionality is not overlooked.
+However, we respectfully request the CEC clarify which components are included under the Communication Network Outages Excluded Downtime to ensure network outage is truly a result of a cellular or internet service provider failure and not the EV Charger.
+Moreover, should a charger become offline due to network connectivity, Xeal agrees with the CECs suggestion that energy should be dispensed free of charge and without user authentication.
+This ensures drivers are not stranded, which cannot be overstated when considering emergency situations, and encourages timely maintenance.
+By including this crucial piece, the state will improve EVSE reliability, reduce stranded drivers and instances of nonfunctional chargers that can result in slower adoption rates of EVs and the State's climate goals.